ICS2 release 2 is disrupting customs procedures in the EU!

 From March 1, 2023, all air carriers, freight forwarders, express courier services, and postal operators transporting goods to or through the EU by air must digitally submit a minimum set of data to EU customs before loading goods onto the aircraft.
 In addition, they must submit a complete set of data before the goods arrive in the EU.

-More parties will be involved to gather the necessary data.
+More parties are involved to gather the necessary data.
 To have goods clearing customs without a hitch after March 1, 2023, here is what the supply chain should look like:

 - The retailer prepares his EU shipment and includes detailed product descriptions and HS codes